EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 ##### Example

-Five years ago, L prepared a will for A. During this process, L learned a great deal about A’s “secret” assets.
+Five years ago, L prepared a will for A. During this process, L learned a great deal about A’s “secret" assets.
 X now asks L to sue A to collect a promissory note.

 - L may not represent X because L has confidential information about A, L’s former client, that L could use to the disadvantage of A